 Start with as much free benchtop space as you can get.
-Clear the benchtops - put everything away where it belongs (few things really need to be stored on the benchtop).
-This includes items from other area's of the house such as toys, paperwork, bags, hats or books.
-Wash and put away dishes or stack in the dishwasher.
+Clear the benchtops - put everything away where it belongs (a few things really need to be stored on the benchtop).
+This includes items from other areas of the house such as toys, paperwork, bags, hats or books.
+Wash and put away dishes or stack them in the dishwasher.
 Put out the rubbish and recycling so you have plenty of space in the bins.

-A clear bench space will give you a great place to start and looks fantastic.
+A clear kitchen bench space will give you a great place to start and looks fantastic.
 Big pat on the back.
-Walk out of the room and walk back in, feels good already doesn't it.
+Walk out of the room and walk back in, feels good already doesn't it?

 Throw out any broken, rusted, melted or permanently grimy cutlery and utensils.
 This includes those tongs that have melted ends, that rusty zest grater and the spoon that only has half a handle.